Nußdorf, Vienna: Modern Nußdorf

-Nussdorf already had its own chapel in the 15th century, which was dedicated to the apostle Thomas.
-Nussdorf and the surrounding villages suffered heavily under the destruction caused by Hungarian troops in 1484, when Matthias Corvinus also built sconces in Nussdorf.
+Nußdorf already had its own chapel in the 15th century, which was dedicated to the apostle Thomas.
+Nußdorf and the surrounding villages suffered heavily under the destruction caused by Hungarian troops in 1484, when Matthias Corvinus also built sconces in Nußdorf.
 The Ottoman wars in 1529 and 1683 and the looting carried out by the French in 1805 and 1809 also caused serious damage.
-Nussdorf was only with difficulty able to recover from each round of destruction, but over the years a number of buildings were nonetheless erected also for commercial purposes.
+Nußdorf was only with difficulty able to recover from each round of destruction, but over the years a number of buildings were nonetheless erected also for commercial purposes.
 These 15 freeholds belonged to members of the lower nobility who were exempt from property taxes.
-Nussdorf's parish church was built in 1787, financed through the appropriation of property belonging to several religious orders by Joseph II.
-Viticulture made the inhabitants of Nussdorf rich, and in 1820 more than half of the usable land in the area was covered with vineyards.
+Nußdorf's parish church was built in 1787, financed through the appropriation of property belonging to several religious orders by Joseph II.
+Viticulture made the inhabitants of Nußdorf rich, and in 1820 more than half of the usable land in the area was covered with vineyards.

-The Nussdorfer Brewery was erected in 1819 and the Franz Joseph railway to the Kahlenberg turned Nussdorf into a popular destination for daytrips for the Viennese in the 19th century.
+The Nußdorfer Brewery was erected in 1819 and the Franz Joseph railway to the Kahlenberg turned Nußdorf into a popular destination for daytrips for the Viennese in the 19th century.
 The population grew rapidly during this time.
-In 1795 Nussdorf consisted of 109 houses with 865 inhabitants; in 1808 there were already 120 houses and 1,265 inhabitants.
+In 1795 Nußdorf consisted of 109 houses with 865 inhabitants; in 1808 there were already 120 houses and 1,265 inhabitants.
 By 1832 there were 152 houses and 1,503 inhabitants; in 1890 the number of inhabitants had grown to 5,191.

-In 1892, Nussdorf and the neighbouring peripheral settlements of Sievering, Grinzing, Oberdöbling, Unterdöbling, Heiligenstadt and Kahlenbergerdorf were turned into a district of Vienna.
+In 1892, Nußdorf and the neighbouring peripheral settlements of Sievering, Grinzing, Oberdöbling, Unterdöbling, Heiligenstadt and Kahlenbergerdorf were turned into a district of Vienna.